See site map Here.

 Can I make changes after I have completed my registration?

-You may make changes to your online itinerary before noon on February 1st, 2018.
+You may make changes to the shift time for each position you selected before noon on February 1st by logging into your Race Roster account and selecting “Edit Registration” for the position on your personal dashboard.
+If you need to cancel a shift please email the Volunteer Coordinator at email@example.com.
 However, please do your best to stick to the schedule that you have selected.

 Do my volunteer shifts include meals?